6th Congress of the Party of Labour of Albania: Foreign guests

-Notably there was no representation of the Communist Party of China at the congress.
-Reportedly the Chinese ambassador to Tirana Liu Jen Hua was occupied touring the country with a Chinese electricity group.
-Nevertheless, the Communist Party of China, along with the Burmese Communist Party, the Workers' Party of Korea and the Communist Party of Thailand, sent written messages that were read up to the congress delegates.
+Notably there was no representation of the Chinese Communist Party at the congress.
+Reportedly the Chinese ambassador to Tirana Liu Zhenhua was occupied touring the country with a Chinese electricity group.
+Nevertheless, the Chinese Communist Party, along with the Communist Party of Burma, the Workers' Party of Korea and the Communist Party of Thailand, sent written messages that were read up to the congress delegates.

 Documentary

 A 90-minute documentary, 30 vjet PPSH, Kongresi VI i PPSh ('30 years of the PPSh, VI Congress of PPSh'), was produced from the party congress by Kinostudio Shqiperia e Re.